autoreleasefool/runcode.blog/_posts/2018-03-27-saving-space-penguins-csgames.md

 The security challenge was another challenge where my partner and I had little knowledge of the required languages and domains.
 Rust, x86, ARM, and .NET Core were among the list, none of which either of us had ever done any work with in the past.

-However, that didn’t stop us!
+However, that didn't stop us!
 The challenge was basically to look for exploits in a number of binary files and web services in order to discover flags.
 The more flags you found, the better, and the less people people found those same flags, the more points you got for them.

 In the end, we found 3 flags!
 All from the web services exploits.
 Unfortunately, neither my partner nor I had much experience at all working with binary files, so those challenges were way too much for us!

-Our team placed 10th out of 29 teams, just behind the University of Ottawa’s A team in 9th place.
+Our team placed 10th out of 29 teams, just behind the University of Ottawa's A team in 9th place.

 ## Mirego Mobile Challenge

 Finally, mobile!
 This was the challenge I was most excited for.
-I competed last year with a minimal amount of iOS experience, and some Android experience, but I just wasn’t familiar with the infrastructure that Mirego (the challenge sponsors and creators) built the skeleton app with.
+I competed last year with a minimal amount of iOS experience, and some Android experience, but I just wasn't familiar with the infrastructure that Mirego (the challenge sponsors and creators) built the skeleton app with.

 This year, the challenge revolved around the theme of helping the penguins from space repair their ship with parts scattered across the city.
 An API endpoint was provided to retrieve a list of parts, their descriptions, their image, and the location of the part.